react-native-webrtc/react-native-incall-manager/README.md

 ```

-also can interact with events if you want:
+Also can interact with events if you want:
-see API section.
+See API section.

 ```javascript
 import { DeviceEventEmitter } from 'react-native';